The Mystery of the Flowers: A Conversation on Foreign Flora

 Miki: I know, but 気持ち悪い (They creep me out!)

-Miki: You remember when China was sending those strange seeds in the mail all over the place?
+Miki: Remember when China was sending those strange seeds in the mail?

-Me: Yeah, of course, I remember.
-Freaked me out when we got that shit in the mail.
+Me: Yeah, of course!
+That freaked me out when we got those things!

 Me: Please tell me you’re kidding.
 You're starting to spook me.